-Savills is a very popular graduate employer; it frequently wins the TARGETjobs Graduate Recruitment Awards for the most popular real estate employer, as voted for by students and graduates.
-It is therefore important to take the time to tailor your application.
-Make sure you do your research and provide solid reasons for wanting to work for the firm.
+Savills is a very popular graduate employer.
+To stand out to recruiters it is important to tailor your application by doing your research and providing solid reasons for wanting to work for the firm.

 The application form for Savills involves filling in the usual contact details, education and work background, as well as:

 - uploading a covering letter